 Whilst some things can’t be helped, it’s important to note that looking after your skin is one of the most important things you can do when you’re a person who will be appearing in the public eye and doing the exact kind of work that modelling requires.
 For example, you must drink lots of water.
 Ensure that you’re getting in two litres or more every single day.

-You can also keep up a great skincare regime!
+You can also keep up a great skincare routine!
 It’s important to remove make-up after you wear it, particularly the heavy stuff that you might wear for modelling jobs.
 Then you should use a moisturiser to keep it as hydrated and smooth as possible.
+Now and again it might be worthwhile trying a face mask too.
 Obviously, you need to make sure that you’re not using products that will further irritate the skin – unperfumed products are great, as they’re a lot less harsh.
 Simple things like regularly washing your hair (but not enough to dry out the skin) can really help – greasy fringes, for example, can cause spots.

 Stress is another cause of outbreaks.
 The more stressed you are, the more spots will appear.
 This is due to how stress causes your body to make hormones like cortisol, which tells the glands in your skin to make more oil.
-As we all know oily skin causes spots and other skin problems.
-If you feel that you are feeling burnt out and stressed, make sure that you rest and find away to feel calm.
+As we all know oily skin causes spots and ‘bad skin’.
+If you feel that you are feeling burnt out and stressed, make sure that you rest and find a way to feel calm.
 Your skin will respond.

 Models with Severe Cases

 Models with acne have often tried everything they can in order to improve the condition of their skin.
 Sometimes it can be extremely difficult and the challenge is frustrating to say the least.
 However, with the help of a doctor and specially medicated products, there is hope out there.